 Arastradero Preserve was renamed Enid Pearson-Arastradero Preserve in 2004 to honor former city council member Enid Pearson who was instrumental in the passage of a measure in 1965 that prohibits Palo Alto from selling any park land without voters’ approval.

-Value of Volunteering in Open Space The City of Palo Alto contracts with Acterra and Save the Bay as stewardship partners.
-Based on this analysis by Acterra, the city gets a return of 2.5 times its investment in the contract.
+Value of Volunteering in Open Space The City of Palo Alto contracts with Grassroots Ecology and Save the Bay as stewardship partners.
+Based on this analysis by Grassroots Ecology, the city gets a return of almost double its investment in the contract.